mcfitzgerald/owlready2-mirror/README.rst

 * Remove warning when Cython module is not available
 * Update import OMOP CDM for their new CSV format
+* Basic support for enumerated datatypes (= defined with an equivalent_to and a OneOf)
 * Bugfixes:
   * Fix IRI() return type in SPARQL

 Links
 -----